Fedora-OSTree-Setup-dev/Fedora-OSTree-Setup/CONTRIBUTING.md

     ...,
 ]

-"""However, in process calls, indent is not required""" hello_from_long_function(
+"""However, in function calls, indent is not required""" hello_from_long_function(
     "arguments", "argument_2", "argument_3"
 )